 The Pull and Push of Working from Home

-Let’s take a look at three themes that are changing what normal is and how new experiences collide with our home life, and alter our expectations.
+Let’s take a look at three themes that are changing what normal is and how new experiences collide with our home life altering our expectations.

 There is no one single workplace in the home.

-In another report we observe that partners or spouses and children have become a new type of colleague.
-They are now more aware of the stresses we exhibit, and the nature of our work that was once invisible to them.
-The reverse is also true.
-Colleagues that work from a distance now see into personal places and our identity at home whether it is messy or not.
+Colleagues that work from a distance now see into personal places and our identity at home.
 In places such as our kitchen, dining room, basement or even a bedroom.
 All of these spaces have a visual order and identity to them that needs to be restored on a daily basis if work and home are going to live in harmony.
 A chair that reminds us of work can feel like an unwelcome guest.
 A wall covered in post-its might need to go into hiding or be archived as a digital document.

 Where we work creates behavioural cues that trigger our habits to be productive or to take breaks.